1- What is UL certification?

 14- What to do if you want to sell a car in the USA?

-Check where the machine is going (state, county, city) and, if necessary, with the customer's help, check local regulations and which edition of the NEC is in effect.
+Check where the machine is being shipped (state, county, city) and, with the customer's help if necessary, check local regulations and which edition of the NEC is in effect.

 Check for contractual or regulatory certification obligations.